Kinetic Exchange Income Distribution Models with Saving Propensities: Inequality Indices and Self-Organised Poverty Level: Summary Discussion

-As shown in Figs. 2-5, the most-probable income or MPI (where $P(m)$ is highest) or the self-organized poverty line, the SOPL (below which $P(m) = 0$ and usually the MPI coincides with the SOPL) increases with increasing saving propensity or $\lambda$.
+As shown in Figs. 2-5, the most-probable income or MPI (where $P(m)$ is highest) or the self-organized poverty level, the SOPL (below which $P(m) = 0$ and usually the MPI coincides with the SOPL) increases with increasing saving propensity or $\lambda$.
 Generally speaking, in all these fixed saving propensity cases (see Figs. \ref{fig:2} and \ref{fig:3}), the income or wealth inequalities, as measured by the index values of Gini $g$ and Kolkata $k$\ (= 0.5 and $\simeq$ 0.68 respectively, in the pure kinetic exchange or Gibbs case, discussed analytically in the Introduction) decreases with increasing saving propensity ($\lambda$) of the agents.

-This encouraging observation from kinetic exchange models may have important economic policy implications.
+Economic policy prescriptions naturally aim for reduced economic inequalities (see e.g., \cite{venkatasubramanian2017much} for some discussions on the limits of equality imposed by thermodynamic and physical considerations).
+In this context, as our study indicates, reduction in the values of both the Gini and the Kolkata indices and increase in the value of the self-organized poverty level with increasing saving propensities of the agents, look quite encouraging.
+In particular, it should help in building and studying more specific kinetic exchange models with useful economic policy implications.